Background

 Interaction Rating=Major Do not take this combination.

 Coleus might decrease blood pressure.
 Calcium channel blockers are a type of medicine used to decrease blood pressure.
 Taking coleus with calcium channel blockers might cause your blood pressure to go too low.
-Don't use coleus if you are taking calcium channel blockers.

 Medications that increase blood flow to the heart (Nitrates)